-Here's the thing: when a woman is sexually aroused, in general, her vagina self-lubricates (becomes more wet), her clitoris and parts of the vulva become more erect, and the vaginal opening and vaginal canal relax and expand (become looser).
+Here's the thing: when a person with a vagina is sexually aroused, in general, yheir vagina self-lubricates (becomes more wet), their clitoris and parts of the vulva become more erect, and the vaginal opening and vaginal canal relax and expand (become looser).

-So, to ask to be wet AND "tight" is a bit of a misnomer, because vaginal tightness generally is something that happens when a woman is not aroused, or not aroused enough, which is obviously not when you want to be having intercourse or any other kind of sex.
+So, to ask to be wet AND "tight" is a bit of a misnomer, because vaginal tightness generally is something that happens when a person with a vagina is not aroused, or not aroused enough, which is obviously not when you want to be having intercourse or any other kind of sex.

 Too, though, the vagina is a muscle, and it's a strong muscle at that.
 Like any other muscle, it's one you can tense or relax, and one you have some control over.
 Know how when you're done urinating, you squeeze out those last few drops of urine sometimes?
 When you do that, you're using genital muscles that also create a tightening of the vaginal canal and opening, and you can squeeze just like that during any kind of sex, alone or with a partner.
 Often, during sex, we do that without even thinking about it, but you can do it intentionally, too.
 If you're always aroused, relaxed and intercourse is always feeling good to you when you're having it, then it's likely that those times you feel most "tight" for your partner are the times you're most aroused and active, really flexing those muscles (as well as during the times his erection is at its largest).